Michigan Digital Traffic Net

 We discovered a NEW problem with DIGITAL, the bleed thru from microphones left plugged in and when the software keyed up the rig the mic picks up surrounding voice and its on the frequency.
 We do not have voice use on this portion of the band.
 Please unplug your mic's.

-For the persons who handle message traffic and like to "Copy-Paste" If you are looking at a FLMSG message, such as a Radiogram and you would like to "Print" in a "PlainText" format.
+For the persons who handle message traffic and like to "Copy-Paste" If you are looking at a FLMSG message, such as a Radiogram and you would like to "Print" in a "Plaintext" format.
 If you are using "NOTE PAD" on your computer, you will be disappointed with what is shown as PlainText, on the good side if you are using "WORD PAD" you will have a perfect message ready to read over a voice Net or send CW.
-For Windows XP go to Control Panel, Folders Options, File Types, TXT Files, Click Change and select Word Pad, click O.K. and now you are using Word Pad to open the TEXT Files and will be Happy.
+For Windows XP go to Control Panel, Folders Options, File Types, TXT Files, Click Change and select Word Pad, click O.K. and now you are using Word Pad to open the TEXT Files.

 Equipment: Transceiver, Soundcard Interface, Most any computer With a soundcard, Some Digital Software, (FLDigi preferred) and of course and antenna system.

 K is OVER -- like I am awaiting your reply.